The Langholm Moor Community Buyout: tackling climate change, ecological restoration and community regeneration

 Published 07/05/2020

-Kevin Cumming, Project Manager at Wild Eskdale reveals bold plans for Langholm Moor — a unique opportunity for a community buyout to see this land taken into the care and ownership of the local population.Here, Kevin talks about Langholm Initiative’s vision of big landscape-scale project pushing the boundaries of community regeneration and ecological restoration and how you can be part of its success.
+Kevin Cumming, Project Manager at Wild Eskdale reveals bold plans for Langholm Moor — a unique opportunity for a community buyout to see this land taken into the care and ownership of the local population.Here, Kevin talks about Langholm Initiative’s vision of a big landscape-scale project pushing the boundaries of community regeneration and ecological restoration and how you can be part of its success.
 Rewilding Britain is really excited to lend our support to this pioneering community-led initiative and look forward to seeing the benefits it brings for people, nature and climate.
 We urge you to support it too.

 Imagine a place where hen harriers roam above the dramatic hills of a former grouse moor, sky dancing alongside the unmistakable call of the curlew.
 Flowing through this moor might be a river with a hidden world beneath its surface, home to playful otters and bobbing dippers.
 Native woodlands are thriving, creating a mosaic of wonderful habitats.